begyyal/act_await_workflow_runs/README.md

 ## Behavier

-- The wait target is only which exists as `queued` or `in_progress` on a start of the Action,
+- The wait targets is only which exist as `queued` or `in_progress` on a start of the Action,
 will not contains which appears after the start.